 The Nishkian family established the San Francisco, CA based Nishkian Engineering Firm in 1919.
 Levon Nishkian joined the firm in 1974 and later became the owner.
 In 1989 co-founders Levon Nishkian and Kevin Menninger set out with a vision to provide quality structural designs that are cost effective, efficiently constructed, and tailored to the specific project.
 Since 1989, the firm has weathered three earthquakes, three recessions, a company name change to Nishkian Menninger in 1998, and added three partner offices in three cities.
 The Nishkian Menninger partnership soon expanded to add Nishkian Dean in 1999 with new partner, Edwin T. Dean.
 This branch office is located in Portland, Oregon.
 In 2002 Levon Nishkian and Kevin Menninger partnered with Ty Monks to open the third office in Bozeman, Montana.
 The Bozeman office provides services from the Rocky Mountains to the Midwestern region and beyond.
 In 2007 the Nishkian Chamberlain office was formed in Los Angeles, California to serve the Southwest region.
 Craig Chamberlain is the managing partner of the Culver City branch office.

 Nestling high in the foothills of Mount Everest lies the village of Phortse, a community of Sherpas working together to develop their village.
-One of the ongoing community project work is the Khumbu Climbing School, a project of the Alex Lowe Charitable Foundation.
-In 2003 the Alex Lowe Charitable Foundation launched the Khumbu Climbing Center to teach basic mountaineering and climbing skills to Sherpas, who often make their living guiding on Mount Everest with little or no climbing experience.
-The Khumbu Climbing School is being built in honor of Alex Lowe, who was widely considered one of the finest all-around mountaineers when he was killed by an avalanche in Pakistan in 1999.
-The building will be the first structure in this region to be engineered professionally, resisting earthquake and snow loading.
+One of the ongoing community project work is the Khumbu Climbing Center, a project of the Alex Lowe Charitable Foundation.
+In 2003 the Alex Lowe Charitable Foundation launched the Khumbu Climbing Center to teach basic mountaineering and climbing skills to Sherpas who often make their living guiding on Mount Everest with little or no climbing experience.
+The climbing center project is being built in honor of Alex Lowe who was widely considered one of the finest all-around mountaineers when he was killed by an avalanche in Pakistan in 1999.
+The building will be the first structure in this region to be engineered professionally to reduce structural damage from an earthquake and prevent roof collapse due to heavy snow load.
 Also unique to the region is the building’s passive solar design considerations.
-Once completed, the 3,000 square foot (279 square meters) building will house classrooms for teaching technical climbing and rescue skills, an indoor training wall, a library, storage room for gears, solar showers and community center.
-The Alex Lowe Charitable Foundation collaborated with the community of Phortse, Montana State University, architect and MSU professor Michael Everts, and structural engineer Ty Monks of Nishkian Monks in Bozeman Montana to design and build this new school located in the rural hillsides of Nepal.
+The building will be heated entirely by passive heating techniques.
+The Alex Lowe Charitable Foundation collaborated with the community of Phortse, Montana State University, architect and MSU professor Michael Everts, and structural engineer Ty Monks, P.E., LEED A.P. of Nishkian Monks PLLC in Bozeman, Montana to design and build this new school located in the rural hillsides of Nepal.
+Once completed, the 3,000-square-foot (279 square meters) building will house classrooms for teaching technical climbing and rescue skills, an indoor training wall, a library, storage room for gears, solar showers, and community center.

 Following a record rainfall coupled with a freak storm in July 2013 there was vast damage to the South Carolina Botanical Gardens on the campus of Clemson University.
 In the middle of the clean-up Clemson architecture professor Daniel Harding got on the phone with Nishkian Monks whom the professor had an established collaborative working relationship.
 Together with Clemson staff they worked out a plan to begin the restoration.
 Nishkian Monks helped a large force of local volunteers and students rebuild the bridges in the Botanical Gardens after last summer’s torrential flood.
 Rain fell on the area virtually every day after mid-June 2013.
 In the 10 days prior to the 13th of July, Clemson received more than 20 inches of rain.
 On the night of July 12th, into the morning of the 13th, the gardens saw an additional eight inches of rain.
 That was enough to open the floodgates, specifically on the garden’s Duck Pond, which unleashed more than 100 million gallons of water on the Hunt Cabin and the nature trails just beyond it.
 The flood wiped away almost all pedestrian bridges, eroded topsoil from some sections and dumped silt in others, causing at least $200,000 in damage.
 Managing Partner, Ty Monks, P.E. of Nishkian Monks PLLC in Bozeman, MT was part of the team led by Professors Daniel Harding and Paul Russell which spent the last twelve months rebuilding bridges, trails, and signage.
 While there is still more work to be done, in a year the South Carolina Botanical Garden has come a long way.
 Officials say the Botanical Garden is now fully operational and back to normal.